Chanoian/cloud-native-bootcamp-iks-full/lab-kafka-03.md

 In order to connect to the Kafka, the container is expecting an environment variable called `VCAP_SERVICES` to be defined, this should contain the contents of the binding key from inside the secret you created earlier.

+And lastly if you don't provide a topic - the image will use default one which is `kafka-nodejs-console-sample-topic`, to chage to your own topic you'll have to provide your topic name as arguments for the container.

 ## Testing the app